syncfusion-content/windowsforms-docs/WindowsForms/XlsIO/FAQ/How-to-open-an-Excel-2007-Macro-Enabled-Template.md

 {% endhighlight %}

-> Note: You need to change the Excel Version, if you want to save to another version.
+N> You need to change the Excel Version, if you want to save to another version.